reactjs/react.dev/content/docs/accessibility.md

 ### Development assistance {#development-assistance}

 We can check some accessibility features directly in our JSX code.
-Often intellisense checks are already provided in JSX aware IDE's for the ARIA roles, states and properties.
+Often intellisense checks are already provided in JSX aware IDE's for the ARIA roles, states, and properties.
 We also have access to the following tool:

 #### eslint-plugin-jsx-a11y {#eslint-plugin-jsx-a11y}